 - d) Permissible Provider Fee for Missed Appointments Evaluation.
-The State must submit an independent evaluation of the missed appointment fee on the TANF parents and adults without dependent children residing in all counties except for Maricopa and Pima counties.
-This evaluation must be submitted to CMS by November 1, 2012.
-In addition to the other hypotheses that the State has developed to test this fee, the State must evaluate the following to determine the fee's impact on: - i.
+The state must submit an independent evaluation of the missed appointment fee on the TANF parents and adults without dependent children residing in all counties except for Maricopa and Pima counties that was in effect from October 22, 2011 through January 1, 2013.
+In addition to the other hypotheses that the state has developed to test this fee, the state must evaluate the following to determine the fee's impact on: - i.
 Reducing the number of missed appointments; - ii.
 Beneficiaries seeking more care from walk-in clinics, urgent care centers, and/or emergency rooms, and any resulting impact on costs; - iii.
 Denial of service as a result of the fee; - iv.
 Subgroups within the adults without dependent children population, i.e., were there variations by income level, age, gender, etc.; - v.
 Program integrity; - vi.
-Compliance with the provisions for missed appointment fees in STC 17(e); - vii.
+Compliance with the provisions for missed appointment fees; - vii.
 Administrative feasibility and cost to the provider; and - viii.
-The rate of missed appointment fees assessed by provider type and region of the State.
+The rate of missed appointment fees assessed by provider type and region of the state. - e) Uncompensated Care Payments to IHS and 638 Facilities.
+Arizona must conduct an independent evaluation of the uncompensated care payments provided to IHS and 638 facilities as described in paragraph 26 and Attachment K. The evaluation must test the following specific hypotheses related to the uncompensated care payments: - i.
+What is the affect on service utilization as a result of the uncompensated care payments broken down by type of service as well as the population served? - ii.
+Are the affected facilities able to maintain and/or increase their current staffing levels?